Kondraty Ryleyev: Ryleyev and Ukraine

-Ryleev was known to have ransomed individuals out of serfdom, one of those rescued by Ryleev wrote that his grandfather, the first to be indentured was-“taciturn, humble, and sensible when sober, once he had something to drink..was in the habit of holding forth on public affairs, recalling Cossackdom and the Hetman stae; he was a harsh critic of the corruption of the rural administration”.
-The quote alluding to the possible enslavement of individuals for positive recollections of the Hetmenate and criticism of local administration.
+Ryleyev was known to have ransomed individuals out of serfdom; one of those rescued by Ryleyev wrote that his grandfather, the first to be indentured, was "taciturn, humble, and sensible when sober, once he had something to drink... was in the habit of holding forth on public affairs, recalling Cossackdom and the Hetman state; he was a harsh critic of the corruption of the rural administration”.
+The quote alludes to the possible enslavement of individuals for positive recollections of the Hetmenate and criticism of local administration.

-In 1823, Ryleev wrote a poem surrounding the famed meeting of Tsar Peter I and Hetman Ivan Mazepa at Ostrogozhsk in 1696.
+In 1823, Ryleyev wrote a poem surrounding the famed meeting of Tsar Peter I and Hetman Ivan Mazepa at Ostrogozhsk in 1696.
 Ivan Mazepa famously led the Ukrainian Cossacks in revolt against Peter I and joined forces with King Charles XII of Sweden.
-Ryleev did not avoid politically contentious topics or areas of history.
-In 1823 he began crafting yet another poetic novel surrounding Ivan Mazepa, this time the protagonist was his ambitious nephew Andrii Voinarovsky, who joined his uncle's uprising but on his way to the Ottoman Empire was imprisoned by Russian agents in the SS Peter and Paul Fortress and died in Yakutsk after being in exile for 16 years.
+Ryleyev did not avoid politically contentious topics or areas of history.
+In 1823 he began crafting yet another poetic novel surrounding Ivan Mazepa.
+This time the protagonist was his ambitious nephew Andrii Voinarovsky, who joined his uncle's uprising but on his way to the Ottoman Empire was imprisoned by Russian agents in the SS Peter and Paul Fortress and died in Yakutsk after being in exile for 16 years.

 His work was criticized for depicting Ivan Mazepa in a favourable light and for allowing him to appear in some scenes of the work as a devoted and ever loyal patriot of his fatherland and willing to sacrifice his life for it.
 The poetic novel was published in 1924 after numerous omissions were made by the acute censor.

-During the highly prolific years of 1821–1823, Ryleev published a composition of numerous poems collectively titled 'Dumy'.
-Though the publication was said to have been inspired by Polish poet Julian Ursyn Niemcewicz and his work Historical Songs of 1816, Ryleev was firm that Niemcwicz was not the primary source of his inspiration-"The duma is an ancient inheritance from our southern brethren.
+During the highly prolific years of 1821–1823, Ryleyev published a composition of numerous poems collectively titled Dumy (Meditations).
+Though the publication was said to have been inspired by Polish poet Julian Ursyn Niemcewicz and his work Historical Songs of 1816, Ryleyev was firm that Niemcwicz was not the primary source of his inspiration: "The duma is an ancient inheritance from our southern brethren.
 The Poles took it from us.
-To this day the Ukrainians sing dumy about their heroes – Doroshenko, Nechai, Sahaidachny, Palii-and the composition of one of them is attributted to Mazepa himself."
+To this day the Ukrainians sing dumy about their heroes – Doroshenko, Nechai, Sahaidachny, Palii – and the composition of one of them is attributed to Mazepa himself."

-It is believed that around the year 1824, Ryleev secured access to the Konysky History, "a fascinating source on the Cossack past".
-The brief excerpts that were available to him are said to of been the basis of his poem Nalyvaiko, this was rare information during that period.
+It is believed that around the year 1824, Ryleyev secured access to the Konysky History, "a fascinating source on the Cossack past".
+The brief excerpts that were available to him are said to have been the basis of his poem Nalyvaiko, this was rare information during that period.